- The Pilgrim's Credential:

 Spain, like essentially all of Europe, uses 230V, 50Hz electricity (North America is 120V, 60Hz) and they have outlets that are incompatible with standard North American plugs.
 A very useful website is the World Electrical Guide - scroll down to Spain and click on the two image links, C and F. So you will definitely need an adapter to accommodate your two-bladed plugs to their two-round hole outlets.
 (Pay attention to the presence or absence of the third, round grounding prong.
 Be sure that everything will plug together.)
 You may not need a voltage converter as these days most small electronic devices are compatible with both 120V and 230V.
 Look carefully at the device's electrical information label.
 A helpful hint: In albergues, electrical outlets are at a premium!
 Take along an electrical cube in addition to your adapter so when you do manage to commander an outlet, you can plug in everything that needs rejuvenating.
 And again pay attention to that grounding prong!

-If you would like to examine some graphs that indicate heavily walked years and months as well as some other interesting patterns and trends, we have a page of statistics.
+If you'd like to examine some graphs that indicate heavily walked years and months as well as some other interesting patterns and trends, we have a page of statistics.